Stevenson University Overview

 Approximately 41% of accepted students are men and 59% are women.
 The acceptance rate for men is 87%, and the acceptance rate for women is 91%.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Stevenson, approximately 61% of students took out student loans averaging $8,909 a year.
-That adds up to $35,636 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Stevenson, approximately 69% of students took out student loans averaging $7,675 a year.
+That adds up to $30,700 over four years for those students.

-The student loan default rate at Stevenson is 6.3%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at Stevenson is 4.4%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 Stevenson University Undergraduate Student Diversity

 There are also 465 graduate students at the school.